1. Blog

 There is nothing more intriguing than beginning a story and then letting the listener hang on for the punchline.
 Beginning a story at the conclusion of your cover letter is the equivalent of a soap opera cliff hanger.

-Every sentence of job search correspondance is an invitation to discuss further at interview.
+Every sentence of job search correspondence is an invitation to discuss further at interview.
 Hiring managers might not seize on every sentence, but if there are enough of them, an interview invite is guaranteed.

 Why it works: When you only have 300 words to weave a narrative about your career, it is only natural to leave a few loose ends.
 If you leave one of your most powerful stories until the conclusion of your cover letter, it is a great way of letting the hiring manager sense that there is much more to come during the interview stage.